-infrared sauna or steam sauna… That seems to be the question.
-Buying a infrared sauna or steam sauna can be tricky because there aren’t many retail stores that show them so you don’t have much opportunity to see what you like.
-A sauna is typically something consumers have used at the Gym but really haven’t had much exposure to them outside the Gym.
+Infrared sauna or steam sauna… That seems to be the question.
+Buying an infrared sauna or steam sauna can be tricky because there aren’t many retail stores that show them so you don’t have much opportunity to see what you like.
+A sauna is typically something consumers have used at the Gym but hasn’t had much exposure to them outside the Gym.
 Internet searches tell you that infrared saunas can cure anything from arthritis to cancer…not true.

 Saunas have been used in some way or form back to the beginning of time.
-The essence of sauna is that you are raising your bodies core temperature creating a fevered state.
+The essence of a sauna is that you are raising your body’s core temperature creating a fevered state.
 You tricking your body into thinking it has a fever.
 Some of the crazy claims on the internet are all based on this simple fact.
-If your body thinks it has a fever, it raises your heart rate which causes a sweat and speeds metabolism which will in turn repair the body.
+If your body thinks it has a fever, it raises your heart rate which causes a sweat and speeds metabolism which will, in turn, repair the body.

 Both types of Sauna, infrared and dry heat have their distinct advantages.
 At Recreation Wholesale you are welcome to come in and try both!